The all-telling “missed period” happens for most women between the weeks four through seven.

 Fresh ginger or several types of elixir involving ginger have been claimed to help cure what ails the pregnant mum.

-How well it can treat your symptom really depends on how sensitive you are to the flavours and the smells of ginger.
+How well it can treat your symptom really depends on how sensitive you are to the flavors and the smells of ginger.

 For example, some may be terribly irritated by ginger while others will be just fine.